g0tmk/dotfiles-linux/README.md

       - After reboot verify the key was loaded with `sudo dmesg | grep 'certificate' | grep MOK`
       - Load kernel module (Note: this taints the kernel) `sudo modprobe vboxdrv`
+        - If you get an error, you may need to sign (again) and reboot (again), i'm not sure why.
       - You can verify module is loaded with `sudo dmesg | grep vboxdrv`
     - Install extension pack
       - Download the latest - change this to match the virtualbox version that is installed: